-The paper is organized as follows: In Section~\ref{sec:NP}, we review basic results about the Namioka--Phelps tensor products of convex compact sets, and we provide some concrete examples of such tensor products.
+The paper is organized as follows: In Section~\ref{sec:NP}, we review basic results about the Namioka--Phelps tensor products of convex compact sets, and we provide concrete examples of such tensor products.
 In Section~\ref{sec:states}, we analyze the minimal and the maximal tensor product of state spaces of \Cs s.
-We prove here our main result, Theorem~\ref{thm:twoabelian}, mentioned above, which also shows that (infinite dimensional) entanglement occurs in the tensor products of any two non-commutative \Cs s.
-In Section~\ref{sec:traces}, we consider the tensor product of trace simplexes of \Cs s, and show that the trace simplex of the tensor product of (finitely or infinitely many) \Cs s is the Poulsen simplex if and only if the trace simplex of each \Cs{}s is the Poulsen simplex.
+In Section~\ref{sec:traces}, we consider the tensor product of trace simplexes of \Cs s.

-We thank Carlos Palazuelos for illuminating discussions on topics related to this paper, and we thank Gabor Szabo for reminding us to include the mono-tracial case in Corollary~\ref{cor:traces} (ii) and Corollary~\ref{cor:traces-II} (ii).
+We thank Carlos Palazuelos for illuminating discussions on topics related to this paper, and Gabor Szabo, Mateusz Wasilewski, Mizanur Rahaman, and Chi-Keung Ng for their comments to earlier versions of this paper.
+We also thank the anonymous referee for several valuable suggestions and for pointing out an incorrect statement about the Poulsen simplex in an earlier version of this paper.